Nova Scotia GST/HST Remittance Calculator

 NorthOS tracks this automatically

-Connect your bank or upload receipts and NorthOS calculates your HST remittance each quarter — Quick Method or Regular — so you always know what to send CRA.
+Import your bank statements or upload receipts and NorthOS calculates your HST remittance each quarter — Quick Method or Regular — so you always know what to send CRA.

 Try NorthOS freeThis calculator is for informational purposes only and does not constitute tax advice.
 Rates are based on CRA's published Quick Method remittance rates (RC4058).
 Always verify current rates with CRA or a qualified tax professional before filing.